EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 A fragmentation is **correct** if:
 - each conﬁdentiality constraint is satisﬁed by all fragments;
 - each visibility requirement is satisﬁed by at least a fragment;
-- fragments do not have attributes in common (to prevent joins on fragments to retrieve associations).
+- fragments do not have attributes in common to prevent joins on fragments to retrieve associations (**non-linkability**).

 A correct fragmentation is **minimal** if the number of fragments is minimum (i.e., any other correct fragmentation has an equal or greater number of fragments).